callmecavs/outset/README.md

 # start

-Front-end template, configured for HTML5, SASS (.scss syntax), and JS - built with Gulp.
+Front-end template, configured for HTML5, SASS (.scss syntax), and JS - managed with Bower, built with Gulp.

 ## Usage